them-es/Billy/readme.txt

 * Locale specific number formatting
 * Legally compliant: Unique and sequential invoice numbers
 * PDF-Export
+* Fully customizable HTML and PDF output using block templates or add_filter()
 * Privacy by design: All information published will be made private by default and stays confidential as no data is being shared with third-parties
 * Dashboard widget
 * Multilingual: You can [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language